jk367/personal_website/content/photos/scrunch.md

 draft: false
 ---

-fun times in NYC.
-Its fun to make faces for photos.
+Fun times in NYC.
+It's fun to make faces for photos.